moorepants/learn-multibody-dynamics/loads.rst

 .. _work: https://en.wikipedia.org/wiki/Work_(physics)

-For example, the gravitational force acting on a particle moving through a unidirectional constant gravitational field does work on the system.
+For example, the gravitational force acting on a particle moving through a unidirectional constant gravitational field (i.e. graviational force is equal in magnitude, doesn't change, and always the same direction) does work on the system.

 *Non-contributing forces* do no work on the system.
 For example, when a force acts between two points that have no relative motion, no work is done.
 Examples